dphan01/SQL_project_ATLA/README.md

 - For each customer that is shared, show all sales organizations it belongs to, and group them in single line
 - Count number of sales organizations for shared customer accounts

 Present the results with following columns: CustomerNr, CustomerName, AccountGroup, SalesOrgs, SalesOrgCount.
-For example:

 Bonus: try ordering the sales organization alphabetically in the single line